Patient education: Preventing complications in diabetes mellitus (Beyond the Basics)

 Diabetes can alter the normal function of the kidneys.
 A urine test that measures the amount of protein (albumin) in the urine can determine if diabetes is affecting the kidney's filtering action.
 Microscopic amounts of albumin in the urine (microalbuminuria) can be an early indicator of diabetes-related kidney complications (called nephropathy).
 The amount of albumin in the urine can also help the provider determine if nephropathy is worsening.
-(See "Patient information: Protein in the urine (proteinuria) (Beyond the Basics)".)
+(See "Patient education: Protein in the urine (proteinuria) (Beyond the Basics)".)

 HYPERTENSION AND RELATED COMPLICATIONS IN DIABETES

 Many people with diabetes have hypertension (high blood pressure).
 Although high blood pressure causes few symptoms, it has two negative effects: it stresses the cardiovascular system and speeds the development of diabetic complications of the kidney and eye.
 A health care provider can diagnose high blood pressure by measuring blood pressure on a regular basis.
 (See "Patient education: High blood pressure in adults (Beyond the Basics)".)

 A blood pressure reading below 140/90 mmHg and perhaps below 130/80 mmHg is recommended for most people with diabetes who do not have kidney complications; a lower blood pressure goal (less than 130/80 mmHg) is recommended for people with diabetes who have kidney disease.